Immunization protects you from disease.Get protected, get immunized.

 The MMR-Var vaccine protects against measles, mumps, rubella, and varicella (chickenpox).

 Children who are age 12 years and younger get this vaccine.
 Children get it starting at age 12 months.
-Younger babies who are age 9 to 11 months with certain health problems may also get this vaccine.
+Younger babies who are age 9 to 11 months and going to have an organ transplant may also get this vaccine.

 People older than 12 years don’t get this vaccine.

 Children need 2 doses.
-They usually get the first dose at age 12 months and the second dose at age 4 years.
+As of January 1, 2021, children get their first dose at age 12 months and the second dose at age 18 months.

 The MMR vaccine protects against measles, mumps, and rubella.
 The VZ vaccine protects against chickenpox.